-For mid-size plans, the rule retains the current premium due date-the 15th day of the tenth full calendar month that begins on or after the first day of the premium payment year (October 15th for calendar-year plans)-for both flatand variable-rate premiums.
+For mid-size plans, PBGC proposes to retain the current premium due date the 15th day of the tenth month that begins on or after the first day of the premium payment year (October 15th for calendar-year plans)-for both flatand variable-rate premiums.
 With rare exceptions, these plans will perform valuations as of the first day of the premium payment year, and in most cases should be able to calculate UVBs by the current due date.
-However, in recognition of the possibility that circumstances might make a final UVB determination by the due date difficult or impossible, the rule permits VRP filings to be made based on estimated liabilities and provides a penalty-free "true-up" period to correct a VRP based on an erroneous estimate.
+However, in recognition of the possibility that circumstances might make a final UVB determination by the due date difficult or impossible, PBGC proposes to permit estimated VRP filings and to provide a penalty-free "true-up" period to correct an erroneous VRP estimate.

-Under this provision, the VRP penalty is waived for a period of time after the VRP due date if, by the VRP due date, the plan administrator submits an estimate of the VRP that meets certain requirements and pays the estimated amount.
-The waiver of the penalty covers the period from the VRP due date until the small-plan due date or, if earlier, the filing of the final VRP.
-Interest is not suspended; if the VRP estimate falls short of the correct amount, interest will accrue on the amount of the underpayment from the date when the payment was due to the date the shortfall was paid, just as with the existing "safe harbor" rule for large plans' flat-rate premium payments.
+Under this provision, the VRP penalty would be waived for a period of time after the VRP due date if, by the VRP due date, the plan administrator submits an estimate of the VRP that meets certain requirements and pays the estimated amount.
+The waiver of the penalty would cover the period from the VRP due date until the small-plan due date or, if earlier, the filing of the final VRP.
+Interest would not be suspended; if the VRP estimate fell short of the correct amount, interest would accrue on the amount of the underpayment from the date when the payment was due to the date the shortfall was paid, just as with the existing "safe harbor" rule for large plans" flat-rate premium payments.

-The requirements for the VRP estimate are that it be based on (1) a final determination of the market value of the plan's assets and (2) a reasonable estimate of the plan's premium funding target for the premium payment year that takes into account the most current data available to the plan's enrolled actuary and is determined in accordance with generally accepted actuarial principles and practices.
-The estimate of the premium funding target must be certified by the enrolled actuary and, like other premium information filed with PBGC, is subject to audit.
+The requirements for the VRP estimate would be that it be based on (1) a final determination of the market value of the plan's assets and (2) a reasonable estimate of the plan's premium funding target for the premium payment year that takes into account the most current data available to the plan's enrolled actuary and is determined in accordance with generally accepted actuarial principles and practices.
+The estimate of the premium funding target would have to be certified by the enrolled actuary and, like other premium information filed with PBGC, would be subject to audit.
 PBGC needs a good estimate of its VRP income for inclusion in its annual report, which is prepared during October (because its fiscal year ends September 30), when most plans (those with calendar plan years) submit VRP filings.
 Thus, it is important to have assurance that the estimate of the premium funding target has been prepared in good faith.

-Since this penalty relief is based on the plan's reporting a final figure for the value of assets by the VRP due date, the relief is lost if there is a mistake in the assets figure so reported, whether the mistaken figure is lower or higher than the true figure.
-PBGC will consider a request for an appropriate penalty waiver in such a situation and in acting on the request will consider such facts and circumstances as the reason for the mistake, whether assets were over- or understated, and, if assets were overstated, the extent of the overstatement.
+Since this penalty relief is based on the plan's reporting a final figure for the value of assets by the VRP due date, the relief would be lost if there were a mistake in the assets figure so reported, whether the mistaken figure was lower or higher than the true figure.
+PBGC would consider a request for an appropriate penalty waiver in such a situation and in acting on the request would consider such facts and circumstances as the reason for the mistake, whether assets were over- or understated, and, if assets were overstated, the extent of the overstatement.